cosmos/ibc/papers/2020-05/src/fungible-token-transfer.md

   an acknowledgement of failure is preferable to aborting the transaction since it more easily enables the sending chain to take appropriate action based on the nature of the failure.

-This implementation preserves both fungibility & supply.
-If tokens have been sent to the counterparty chain, they can be redeemed back in the same denomination & amount on the source chain.
+This implementation preserves both fungibility and supply.
+If tokens have been sent to the counterparty chain, they can be redeemed back in the same denomination and amount on the source chain.
-The combined supply of unlocked tokens of a particular on both chains is constant, since each send-receive packet pair locks & mints the same amount (although the source chain of a particular asset could change the supply outside of the scope of this protocol).
+The combined supply of unlocked tokens of a particular on both chains is constant, since each send-receive packet pair locks and mints the same amount (although the source chain of a particular asset could change the supply outside of the scope of this protocol).

 \vspace{3mm}